-- The BOG3 Reading Test is aligned to the North Carolina Standard Course of Study (NCSCS) for grade 3 English language arts. - The purpose of the test is to establish a baseline measure of beginning third-grade students' reading skills. - Students read authentic selections and then answer questions related to the selections. - Knowledge of vocabulary is assessed indirectly through application and understanding of terms within the context of the selections and questions. - All test questions are multiple-choice. - The BOG3 testing window begins on the eleventh day of the school year and continues through the fifteenth day.
+- The BOG3 Reading Test is aligned to the North Carolina Standard Course of Study (NCSCS) for grade 3 English language arts. - The purpose of the test is to establish a baseline measure of beginning third-grade students' reading skills. - Students read authentic selections and then answer questions related to the selections. - Knowledge of vocabulary is assessed indirectly through application and understanding of terms within the context of the selections and questions. - All test questions are multiple-choice. - The BOG3 testing window - Traditional school calendars-the first fifteen days of school year (days 1-15). - Year round school calendars- the first fifteen days of school year (days 1-15).
+NCTest does not open until July 18, 2022.
+Day one begins on July 18, 2022, for year round schools opening before that date.